crmpicco/pcpp1/gui-programming.md

 `<Motion>` is a special event triggered when the mouse is moved with a mouse button being held down.
 It can be used to bind a function to a mouse movement event.

-Event handlers interact with various components to capture and transform user input
+Event handlers interact with various components to capture and transform user input.
+To add an event handler to a widget, you can use the `bind()` method of the widget.
+The `bind()` method takes two arguments: the event type and the function to be called when the event occurs.

 ### Widgets
 Widgets create the components of the user interface